mickvangelderen/configuration/ubuntu/readme.md

-# Install

-The install script adds the bin folders and bash scripts.
-After that you can run git/configure.sh.

 # Shortcuts

 ## Keyboard > Shortcuts > Launchers > Key to show the HUD

 Disable left alt window menu hotkey so that ALT+D in browser doens't annoy me.

 # Terminal